Beluki/LowKey/README.md

 ## Additional notes

 LowKey calls event handlers asynchronously but in the thread that created the KeyboardHook instance.
-This makes it possible to forward keypresses inmediately, without waiting for event handlers, while still allowing to do UI operations in them (if the thread is the UI thread).
+It forwards keypresses inmediately, without waiting for event handlers, while still allowing to do UI operations in them (if the thread is the UI thread).

 It also means that event handler exceptions can be caught by the VS debugger.
-All the exceptions LowKey itself raises are of the type `KeyboardHookException`.
+All the exceptions that LowKey itself raises are of the type `KeyboardHookException` including those originated in Windows API calls.

-Note that for performance reasons (at least on Windows 7 and newer) there is a limit on the maximum time a low level hook can wait to respond.
+Note that for performance reasons (at least on Windows 7 and newer) there is a limit on the maximum time a low-level hook can wait to respond.
 Don't block on the event handlers for a long time, use a thread instead.

 ## Portability